sourcegraph/learn/posts/how-to-install-and-set-up-python-on-windows.md

 description: Follow these steps to install and set up Python 3 on a Windows 10 computer
 image: https://storage.googleapis.com/sourcegraph-assets/learn/headers/sourcegraph-learn-07.png
 imageAlt: Sourcegraph Learn
-alternateTitle: Setting up Python 3 on Windows 10
+browserTitle: Setting up Python 3 on Windows 10
 type: posts
-—
+---

 Python is an extremely adaptable language that you can set up and use quickly.
 It has a wide range of uses and is a great language to pick up for programmers of any skill level.